Lazio, Italy: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, F and L. Be sure to get the correct kind.
-The vast majority of adapters that you can buy are just plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C, F and L. Take care to pick the right type.
+Many adapters currently being sold are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most countries.

 A portable power bank, like this one